 An Account Owner may designate any eligible person to become the Successor Account Owner in the event of their death.
-This designation may be made on the Account application, or at any time online at franklintempleton529.com, by calling us at (866) 362-1597, or by submitting the applicable form to the Program Recordkeeper.
+This designation may be made on the Account application, or at any time online at njbest.com, by calling us at (877) 4NJ-BEST/465-2378, or by submitting the applicable form to the Program Recordkeeper.
 If the original Account Owner dies and the designated person becomes the Successor Account Owner, upon the Plan's receipt and acceptance of the appropriate documentation the Successor Account Owner may change the Beneficiary of the Account, allocate Account balances and contributions among Investment Options, and make Qualified and Non-Qualified Distributions from the Account.
 The Successor Account Owner would also assume tax liability if they receive a Non-Qualified Distribution.
 See "Tax Information" below.
-A Successor Account Owner of an UGMA/UTMA custodian can only take ownership in a custodial capacity.
 A Successor Account Owner is not permitted if the Account Owner is an entity or a trust.